SwiftyJSON/SwiftyJSON/README.md

 }

 ```
-An unreadable mess for something should be really simple!
+An unreadable mess for something like this should really be simple!

 ##SwiftyJSON